Newtown Township in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Goodnoe Farm & Dairy Bar

-Newtown Heritage Walk No. 18
+| | Newtown Heritage Walk | |

 In 1946, their son Raymond Goodnoe, and his wife Lorraine, took over the farm and tripled the volume of milk previously being sold.
 Shortly thereafter, he added a plant for pasteurizing and homogenizing the milk, which later became the plant where they made over 38 flavors of their own ice cream.

 In 1955, Raymond Goodnoe relocated the Toll House and established the Goodnoe Farm Dairy Bar restaurant on the corner of Routes 413 & 532.
 Over the succeeding years, the Goodnoe Farm Dairy Bar grew into the family restaurant known and loved by generations and became a local landmark.
-Raymond, Jr., “Skip” continued the time-honored tradition of homemade food and ice cream from 1973 until the landmark closed in 2006.
+Raymond, Jr., Skip continued the time-honored tradition of homemade food and ice cream from 1973 until the landmark closed in 2006.

 Erected 2007 by Newtown Historical Association and The Goodnoe Family.
+(Marker Number 18.)

 Location.
 40° 14.077′ N, 74° 56.263′ W. Marker is near Newtown, Pennsylvania, in Bucks County.
 It is in Newtown Township.
-Marker is at the intersection of Sycamore Street and Silo Drive, on the left when traveling north on Sycamore Street.
+It is at the intersection of Sycamore Street and Silo Drive, on the left when traveling north on Sycamore Street.
 Touch for map.
 Marker is at or near this postal address: 240 N Sycamore Street, Newtown PA 18940, United States of America.
 Touch for directions.

 Also see . . .
 Goodnoe Farm.
-(Submitted on March 3, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on March 3, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 Credits.
-This page was last revised on February 7, 2023.
-It was originally submitted on March 3, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,679 times since then and 140 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on March 3, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on December 25, 2024.
+It was originally submitted on March 3, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 3,172 times since then and 163 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on March 3, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.